FKA Twigs: Musical style and influences

+According to Slate, "her sound is uniquely her own – melismatic falsetto over beats that are equal parts spooky and soothing".
+In 2020, The New York Times noted: "in recent years, Twigs, now 32, has begun to harness her pursuit of avant-garde innovation and technical virtuosity toward a deeper exploration of pain and insecurity", making wider comparisons to Janelle Monáe, Fiona Apple, Solange, and Lana Del Rey.
+In terms of her relationship to fame and adoption of different personae on the stage and in her music, Simon Critchley aligned her alongside David Bowie.
 Barnett said: "I am not restricted by any musical genre.
 I like to experiment with sounds, generating emotions while putting my voice on certain atmospheres ...
 I found my own way of playing punk.
 I like industrial sounds and incorporating everyday life's sounds like a car alarm."
 She has been associated with the alternative R&B tag, though she herself has rejected the R&B label as related to her race:It's just because I'm mixed race.
 When I first released music and no one knew what I looked like, I would read comments like: 'I've never heard anything like this before, it's not in a genre.'
 And then my picture came out six months later, now she's an R&B singer.
 I share certain sonic threads with classical music; my song 'Preface' is like a hymn.
 So let's talk about that.
 If I was white and blonde and said I went to church all the time, you'd be talking about the 'choral aspect'.
 But you're not talking about that because I'm a mixed-race girl from south London.

 The first singers who influenced Barnett were Billie Holiday, Ella Fitzgerald, and Marvin Gaye.
 When she started composing songs, she wanted to reproduce music she liked: "every bit of music that I made sounded like a pastiche of Siouxsie and the Banshees or Adam Ant.
 But through that I discovered myself."
 In an interview after being shortlisted for the 2014 Mercury Prize, Barnett cited Germfree Adolescents by X-Ray Spex as her favourite album of all time.

 Personal life

 Health

 Barnett had surgery to remove fibroid tumours from her uterus in December 2017.
 She described her experience as "living with a fruit bowl of pain every day" and saluted the bravery of other women living with the condition.
-In 2020 she adopted a vegan diet after discovering the consumption of animal products was likely exacerbating the symptoms of her condition.
+In 2020, she adopted a vegan diet after discovering the consumption of animal products was likely exacerbating the symptoms of her condition.